nazsakib/sakibsnaz/content/watchlist/Webinar on WP Plugin Development.md

 Hasin bhai mentioned something important that Tareq bhai said about keeping your plugin easy to maintain.
 If there are any issues or vulnerabilities, you should be ready to quickly fix them and release updates.
 This ensures that your plugin stays secure and users can rely on it and suggested to follow [Patchstack](https://patchstack.com/index.php) and emphasized on self learning, read documentation and internal [WordPress security](https://developer.wordpress.org/advanced-administration/security/) guidelines.

-Tareq bhai agreed with Hasin bhai and emphasized the importance of simple but crucial practices like Validation, Sanitization, and Escaping.
+Tareq bhai agreed with Hasin bhai and emphasized the importance of simple but important practices like Validation, Sanitization, and Escaping.
 He also dropped some hints about the significance of authentication and authorization in ensuring the security of a WordPress plugin.
 Many people believe that WordPress sites are not secure, but that's not entirely true.
 WordPress itself is a secure system.
 Being open-source with millions of users means that any vulnerabilities can be quickly identified and fixed.
 The large community surrounding WordPress contributes to a robust security ecosystem, ensuring a timely response to potential issues.

 Tareq bhai also highlighted an important aspect: the security of WordPress depends on plugin developers as well.
 If a plugin with vulnerabilities is installed on a significant number of sites, say 50 thousand, its impact can be substantial.
 Therefore, it's crucial for plugin developers to be mindful of potential security issues and actively work towards ensuring the safety of their plugins to prevent widespread vulnerabilities.